 If by any chance, your pool chlorine or bromine levels were at zero for two days or more, you stand the chance of developing the dreaded black algae plague.

-- Swimming pool chlorine smell - There will be times when you physically inspect your pool, and the water may not look all that great.
-In fact your pool water may appear dull and hazy looking, but there is a strong pool chlorine smell.
-Now you may ask yourself, How can my swimming pool water look so dull and hazy if the smell of chlorine is so high?.
+Swimming pool chlorine smell - There will be times when you physically inspect your pool, and the water may not look all that great.
+In fact, your pool water may appear dull and hazy looking, but there is a strong pool chlorine smell.
+Now you may ask yourself, how can my swimming pool water look so dull and hazy if the smell of chlorine is so high?

 Cloudy water in swimming pool- Cloudy water in pools and spas is not only uninviting to your pool bathers, but it is also an indication of poor pool water chemistry.
 This is one of the swimming pool water problems that can affect the health of your pool swimmers.
 There are several causes of cloudy pool water.
 One of which is a total alkalinity level that is too high.

-- Staining - Stains on the surfaces of your pool walls and bottom are usually a sign that minerals are present.
-Minerals will cause discoloration of your pool or spa surfaces rather quickly.
+Staining - Stains on the surfaces of your pool walls and bottom are usually a sign that minerals are present.
+Minerals will cause discoloration of your pool or spa surfaces quickly.
 The most common forms of minerals that you will have are iron, copper, and manganese.
 There may be times when you may experience light violet staining.

 This is normally due to a complex mix of copper and cyanuric (chlorine stabilizer) acid.
-As luck would have it, staining of your pool surfaces do not affect your swimmers health; however, the look of your water can change their minds from actually entering the pool or spa.
+As luck would have it, staining of your pool surfaces does not affect your swimmer's health; however, the look of your water can change their minds from entering the pool or spa.
 The staining of your pool occurs because of several factors.
 One of which is a low calcium hardness level.

 Burning eyes and nose - Your pool chlorine may be at the industry recommended level, but you may still have swimmers who may complain about burning eyes and nose.
 You may have some swimmers that are sensitive to chlorine but at the same time...there can be a problem with your pool water chemistry.

 Scale formation on the surfaces of your pool can cause injuries or bodily harm to your swimmers as well.
 Pool water problems like these are usually caused by poor water balance and a calcium hardness level that is too high.